 Located just a couple of miles each of Paia, on a windy day you'll see some of the best windsurfers in the world.
 Parking can often be difficult since most of the good spots are grabbed by the windsurfers early in the day, but it's well worth waiting for a spot to open.

 You'll soon find that you've spent an hour watching the action and it hasn't cost you a penny.
 Be sure to bring your camera and a long-distance lens.

 Maui is much more, however, and a great way to see some of the other Maui is to drive through Upcountry.
-The drive starts at the North Shore town of Pa`ia, continues through the paniolo town of Makawao, to Kula known for its flowers, vegetables and ranches and ends at `Ulupalakua where you can have eat fresh Maui beef for lunch while sipping a glass of Maui wine.
+The drive starts at the North Shore town of Pa`ia, continues through the paniolo (cowboy) town of Makawao, to Kula known for its flowers, vegetables, and ranches and ends at `Ulupalakua where you can enjoy eating fresh Maui beef for lunch while sipping a glass of Maui wine.

 If you go to Hawaii, you have to spend some time on the beach.

 If you enjoy the water, you'll surely appreciate the warm, clear waters of the Pacific Ocean.
 Great snorkeling can often be done right off the beach, especially at such favorite spots as at Black Rock on Ka'anapali Beach.

 The D.T.
 Fleming Beach Park was chosen by the editors of TripSavvy as a 2018 Editor's Choice Award recipient.
 This beach is a favorite for sunning, swimming and surfing and backs up to trees.
 It has all the amenities you'd need for a picnic and is the unofficial beach of the nearby Ritz Carlton.